How can an alligator in your bedroom help you learn a language?

 This means you can learn the word for “nose” while seeing it on the nose of a lion.
 I first checked out Mondly a while ago, and I still remember that il becco is “beak” in Italian thanks to a cute computer-generated chicken!

-Meanwhile, the robotic voice and smooth features of your new lecturer make the whole experience quite uncanny!
+Meanwhile, I thought that the robotic voice and smooth features of my virtual lecturer made the whole experience quite uncanny!

 The Pros of Mondly